mattermost/docs/source/about/certifications-and-compliance.rst

 **General Prohibitions**: Information on General Prohibitions under the EAR is located `here <https://www.bis.doc.gov/index.php/documents/regulations-docs/413-part-736-general-prohibitions/file>`__.
 Application of the applicability of these General Prohibitions is based on a combination of factors.
 These include: classification of the commodity, destination, end-user, end-use and conduct.

 **Restricted Parties**: You may not export to parties listed on the US government's `restricted parties lists <https://www.bis.doc.gov/index.php/policy-guidance/lists-of-parties-of-concern>`__, and should be screening against these prior to export.
 There is a `consolidated screening list <https://www.trade.gov/consolidated-screening-list>`__ provided by the U.S. government at export.gov at no charge that can be used for screening.
+Additionally, there are specific restrictions on export to military end-users and military intelligence end-users.

 **Deemed Exports**:  Release of controlled technology to foreign persons in the U.S. is "deemed" to be an export to the person’s country or countries of nationality and is found in `734.2(b) <https://www.bis.doc.gov/index.php/documents/regulation-docs/412-part-734-scope-of-the-export-administration-regulations/file>`__ of the EAR, which you can read about under the Export Administration Regulations on the BIS website.